- Prepare the Environment

 - run.py – this file is used to run the Flask application, where the contents of the file is:

 The application is configured to be a modular, based on the blueprint concept in Flask.
 The Flask blueprints allows developers to simplify applications, better structure them and provide a central means for Flask extensions to register operations on applications.
 The blueprint is similar to the Flask application object, rather it is a mean to construct or extend an application.

-main and admin are the Bookshelf application modules, make sure you have __init__.py files under the admin and main folders.
-This file (__init__.py) initializes them as python packages.
+main and admin are the Bookshelf application modules, make sure you have __init__.py files under the admin and main folders, it initializes them as python packages.
 Application module controllers are using the blueprint concept and are initialized as follows:

 Now that you have the admin and main application modules, you need to create the application object and register them.